-Interested companies must first check that they fulfil the EEX and EU Auction participation requirements.
-If so, the first step is to contact the single admission team of EEX and ECC, or alternatively the EEX Sales Team in Leipzig, London, Madrid, Milan, Paris or Chicago, to be guided through the admission process for the EEX markets and discuss the different types of membership options.
-In parallel, they must sign an agreement with a clearing bank who is a member of the ECC.
+Interested companies must first make sure that they fulfil the EEX and EU Auction participation requirements.
+The first step is to contact the single admission team of EEX and ECC, or alternatively the EEX Sales Team in Leipzig, London, Madrid, Milan, Oslo or Paris, to be guided through the admission process for the EEX markets and discuss the different types of membership options.
+In parallel, they must sign an agreement with a clearing bank that is a member of the European Commodity Clearing (ECC).

 Additionally, an exchange trader who has passed an EEX trader exam must be appointed.
 Once the company has picked their preferred access option, they may download and complete the admission forms and supply all necessary supporting documents.
 EEX Market Supervision then sets up the technical and trader access and provides the member with all necessary information to trade.

 EEX also provides a free of charge Auction-Only membership.
 Applicants for this membership need not furnish proof of liable equity of EUR 50,000, and there is no annual membership fee.
 Furthermore the members can decide whether they would like to access the electronic auction platform or to have their bids entered by EEX Market Supervision.
 Both options are free of charge as well.